 We’ve made it sound simple, but we understand it’s not.
 Change is time-consuming, sometimes costly, and often stressful.
 Nonetheless, the future of communication is about meeting the customer where they want to be met.
 So if 248 people don’t particularly want to receive a physical letter, it might be time to contact them the way they want to be contacted.

 Paper vs pixels

-As more options emerge for contact, that might mean you’ll need to offer more channels for contact: not fewer.
-It’s time, in other words, to ditch the process-driven approach to communication.
-There is not ever again going to be one communication system to rule them all.
-Sometimes, you’re still going to need to send letters—just not nearly so many.
+As more options emerge for contact, you’ll likely need to offer more channels to customers: not fewer.
+It’s time, in other words, to ditch the one-size-fits-all approach to communication.
+Trying to reach every customer through only one channel, like email or paid postage, is a fool's errand.
+Because we're calling it: there is not ever again going to be one communication system to rule them all.

 The future of letters

 In 2011, the first Kindle was released, and it caused a stir among book lovers.
 The fear was that a digital book spelled a mass extinction event for all physical books.
 Option A (the e-book) would totally and utterly replace option B (the physical book).